MicrosoftDocs/learn/learn-pr/azure/create-custom-roles-for-azure-resources-with-rbac/includes/5-exercise-manage-custom-roles.md

     You see all the custom roles in your organization.

-## Update a custom role
+## Update the custom role

-We need to add permissions to a monitoring operation to Virtual Machine Operator.
+We need update the Virtual Machine Operator role to add permissions to a monitoring operation.
 We'll update that custom role to include the action _Microsoft.Insights/diagnosticSettings/_.

 1. Select **Cloud Shell** from the top right-hand side of the Azure portal.
 1. Type **Code** into the cloud shell.